osmandapp/docs/content/osmand/personal/maps.md

 ## Update maps

 {% data reusables.general.android-ios-switcher %}

+Every month you will be able to update OsmAnd Maps on Updates screen.
+Here it's possible to update all maps with one click.
+Standard and road-only maps are avalaible every month typically with 2 weeks delay.
+In case you would like to get access to Hourly updates, please check [OsmAnd Live](#osmand-live).

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.download_tab_updates %}